vgarc018/cs100hw4/README.md

 using namespace boost;
 ```

-Then we call the tokenizer function like this and use iterators to traverse through the tokens.
+Then we call the tokenizer function and use iterators to traverse through the tokens.

 ```
 int main() {